 - National Sex Offender Registry

-Your background must meet these conditions:
+Your criminal background must meet these conditions:

-- A minimum of 1 year U.S. licensing history (if under 23 years old, must have at least 3 years licensing history)
+- A minimum of 1 year U.S. licensing history

 - No DUIs and no reckless driving